 If you or someone in your household has an infection, CarePartners health care professionals will provide you with important information on how to prevent spreading the infection, both to your household members and to our workers.
 The specific practices you will need to use depend on the type of infection, the task that is being performed, and the surrounding environment.

-professionals may recommend that you wear protective equipment, such as gloves.
+If you are a family member performing nursing care, our health care professionals may recommend that you wear protective equipment, such as gloves.
 You can purchase protective equipment at your local pharmacy.